 An appeal meeting will normally be convened within 7 working days of the Appeal Chairman receiving notification that the employee wishes to appeal.
-If the meeting date is inconvenient for the employee's companion they may ask to postpone the meeting by up to 5 working days.
+If the meeting date is inconvenient for the employee or the employee's companion they may ask to postpone the meeting by up to 5 working days.